inveniosoftware/invenio/INSTALL.rst

     (invenio)$ git-new-workdir $HOME/src/invenio/ invenio $BRANCH
     (invenio)$ cd invenio

-Installing the Python dependencies.
+Installing Invenio.

 .. code-block:: console

-    (invenio)$ pip install -e . --process-dependency-links --allow-all-external
+    (invenio)$ pip install -r requirements.txt

-Some modules may require specific dependencies listed in the ``requirements-[dev,img,mongo,...].txt`` files.
+Some modules may require specific dependencies listed as ``extras``.
 Pick the ones you need.
 E.g. to add images support, we can do as follow:

 .. code-block:: console

-    (invenio)$ pip install -r requirements-img.txt
+    (invenio)$ pip install -e .[img]

 Compiling the translations.